Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

-Meeting cannabis professionals and building relationships with them is still a critical part of establishing and expanding your own cannabis business and brand.
+Meeting cannabis professionals and building relationships with them is an essential part of establishing and expanding your own cannabis business and brand.
 Whether you want to find a job in the cannabis industry, launch a new entrepreneurial venture, find investors, or strengthen your business’ cannabis industry supply chain, effectively networking with other professionals can help you reach your goals.

-While it’s wonderful to see networking events and meet-ups coming back – albeit with elbow bumps replacing handshakes – it’s not uncommon to feel out of practice.
+Uncomfortable networking?
+You’re not alone.
 Networking doesn’t come naturally to everyone, but it is a skill that can be learned.
 It’s one of those things in life that adheres to the adage – the more you do it, the better you get at it.

-To help you start networking in the cannabis industry, following are tips to set yourself up for success as the world continues to reopen.
+To help you start networking in the cannabis industry, following are tips to set yourself up for success.

-With that said, what do people find when they search for you online?
-What links come up on the first page of Google search results when you search for your name, your brand name, or your business name?
+What do people find when they search for you online?
+What links come up on the first page of Google search results when they search for your name, your brand name, or your business name?
 Try it and see what you find about yourself.

-Now is the time to start publishing content, updating your website, and creating an amazing LinkedIn Profile and social footprint so anyone who looks for you online finds what you want them to!
+That means now is the time to start publishing content, updating your website, and creating a social media footprint so anyone who looks for you online finds what you want them to!

-What will you say to people when you start networking?
-You need to be prepared with an ice-breaker introduction and craft an elevator pitch that piques people’s interest.
+What will you say to people when you start a conversation with them?
+You need to be prepared with an ice-breaker introduction and develop an elevator pitch that piques people’s interest.

 This is not a one-size-fits-all situation.
 You need to craft multiple introductions and elevator pitches for different types of people who you may network with.
 For example, you wouldn’t say the same things to a potential investor that you would to a potential service provider for your business.

-Therefore, at the end of each day at a networking event, take some time to debrief.
+At the end of each day at a networking event, take some time to debrief.
 Review the people you spoke with and make a plan to follow up with them.
 Make sure you follow and engage with them on social media and send personalized email messages to continue your conversations.